Simocaso/ms2-second-casoni/README.md

 5. [Am I Responsive](http://ami.responsivedesign.is/) - Used to create mockup of responsive website for *README.md*.

-6. [Youtube](https://www.w3schools.com/) - Used as a general resource for help with code.
+6. [Youtube](https://www.youtube.com/) - Used as a general resource for help with code.

+7. [Lighthouse](https://developers.google.com/web/tools/lighthouse) - Used to check accessabilty and SEO scores for the website.

+8. [Code Institute](https://codeinstitute.net/) - Main source of coding knowledge.

+9. [Code institute Slack Community](https://app.slack.com/) - Used for js insights.
+---
  ## Deployment

 This website has been deployed to GitHub Pages as  [ms2-second-casoni](https://github.com/Simocaso/ms2-second-casoni)